 Ensure your company has firm guidelines in place for reimbursement and make sure they are followed.
 If receipts are to be submitted within two weeks of the charge being incurred, then receipts submitted after that must be denied.
 This helps you keep track of your cash flow and better manage employee expenses.

 Pre-paid debit cards with daily limits are becoming more popular for business.
 They can be kept in the office and activated when needed.
-If an employee is on a business trip, rather than setting out expense guidelines for meals, a pre-paid card with a daily limit could be used to buy food.
+If an employee is on a business trip, they can use a pre-paid card to buy food.
 This saves you from tedious paperwork, and your employee the hassle of submitting for reimbursement.